dillonharless18/lambdas-erp/README.md

 ## Directory Structure

-Each Lambda function should have its own directory in the root level of this repository.
+Each Lambda function should have its own directory inside the `endpoints` folder of this repository.
 The directory must contain:

 - `index.js` The entry point of the Lambda function
 - `metadata.json`: A JSON file containing metadata that describes the function's purpose and how it should be integrated into the oneXerp API